 We stand upon the scorched and crushed ashes of cultures and societies and call it civilization.
 We call it progress and cherish it.
 We glory in the sanitation of our surroundings.
 The identification, segregation and ultimate elimination of the OTHER is the inertial and celebrated goal of civilization, our’s being simply the latest iteration.
-And … More The Other
+And nothing good will come of it.
+All of our potential good offerings to the world will ultimately come to naught as we breathe our last breath of defiance against the wickedness that lays at the heart of humanity.

 Over and over again as a child, I can remember having been impressed upon me—what I now know to be quite delusional at worst and well intentioned at best—that we were founded as and continued to be a representative democracy.